Ze1598/Scrape-Worten/README.md

 TL;DR: to scrape the products you want and display its informations in a web browser, simply run "XML_HTML_CSS/gen_XML_to_HTMLandCSS.py" in the command line.
 Simply follow the instructions on the screen and the result will open automatically at the end.

-Here's a sample of the end result (recorded with Gyazo GIF): https://i.gyazo.com/0249feacda2da2c481f3cbdb7c97d81f.mp4
+Here's a sample of the end result for the Catalog (recorded with Gyazo GIF): https://i.gyazo.com/0249feacda2da2c481f3cbdb7c97d81f.mp4 .
+And here's a sample of the end result for the Daily Sales (recorded with Gyazo GiF): https://i.gyazo.com/fbda911e1e6a45a30f84b4530643b0cd.mp4 .

 Update log: